eminaktas/kubedns-shepherd/README.md

-# kubedns-shepherd
+# KubeDNS Shepherd
-// TODO(user): Add simple overview of use/purpose

-## Description
-// TODO(user): An in-depth paragraph about your project and overview of use
+KubeDNS Shepherd is a Kubernetes controller that manages the DNS configuration of workloads, ensuring efficient and reliable way to configure DNS within your Kubernetes cluster.

 ## Getting Started

-### Prerequisites
-- go version v1.20.0+
-- docker version 17.03+.
-- kubectl version v1.11.3+.
-- Access to a Kubernetes v1.11.3+ cluster.

 ### To Deploy on the cluster

 **Build and push your image to the location specified by `IMG`:**

 ```sh
 make docker-build docker-push IMG=<some-registry>/kubedns-shepherd:tag
 ```

 **NOTE:** This image ought to be published in the personal registry you specified.
 And it is required to have access to pull the image from the working environment.
 Make sure you have the proper permission to the registry if the above commands don’t work.

 **Install the CRDs into the cluster:**